intel/llvm/sycl/doc/design/OffloadDesign.md

 typical call to the host link.
 This allows for the responsibility of the compiler driver to be nearly identical when performing a regular compilation vs an offloading compilation.

+From a high level, using the `clang-linker-wrapper` provides a few benefits:
+ - Moves all of the device linking responsibility out of the compiler driver.
+ - Allows for a more direct ability to perform linking for offloading without requiring the use of the driver, using more linker like calls.
+ - Provides additional flexibility with the ability to dynamically modify the toolchain execution.

 Example usage of the external `clang-linker-wrapper` call: